autrydev/Covid-on-Flight-BE/README.md

 Keeping airline employees and travelers safer through data

+## Introduction

+By connecting flights to users and users to COVID-19 statuses, Covid on Flight is able to track potential COVID-19 infections due to airline travel.
+Granting passengers awareness of possible exposure through phone and email allows them to take proper steps to protect those around them.
+Status reminder updates and infection alerts facilitate Covid on Flight in this manner.
+This GitHub repository is the Back-End side to Covid-on-Flight-FE.

 ## Setup Instructions

 The setup assumes the user is working in Ubuntu and has Python 3 installed.